Worm-Warrior/space-game/README.md

 # space-game
-Space invaders clone in C using Raylib.
+Very barebones Space Invaders clone in C using Raylib.

 **Sources used to help make the game:**